 I still remember the pizza prices in the sixties being 25 cents for one slice and 10 cents for a soda that was served in a paper funnel cup held upright in a light brown plastic holder.
 The vivid memories I have of these days only seem to define just how special it was getting a slice of pizza at Sal’s.
 It may seem ridiculous to someone not from that neighborhood or even time period, but I think those who experienced it will understand.

 Eventually, Sal’s brother Angelo opened another pizzeria in the neighborhood simply called Angelo’s.
 This was a big deal.
 Whenever anything opened in the neighborhood it was a big deal.
 More on that later.
 Angelo’s Pizzeria was located on the corner of 207th Street and Bainbridge Ave.
 It was about a minute’s walk from Sal’s.
 Angelo’s was a much bigger pizzeria.
 Angelo’s was split in half with the right side being a restaurant and the left side a pizzeria.
 Both sides were divided by a wall.
 This was an amazing place to eat.
 My father used to take me there all the time to eat in the restaurant.
 Memories I will cherish forever.
 St Brendan’s was just down the block, and the pizzeria would always be packed after CYO and scouting events.
-It was a great location for the restaurant and the community served its well as they did Sal’s.
+It was a great location for the restaurant and the community loved the place almost as much as Sal’s.

 The Bainbridge Movie Theater